-There could be two different ways to records this transaction information, which comprises personal data.
-The first option is an open, public blockchain, such as Bitcoin’s.
+There could be two different ways to record this transaction information, which comprises personal data.
+The first option is an open, public blockchain, such as Bitcoin.
 In this case, anyone can download the software, as well as run it on their device(s); they may get paid for doing so.

 The customer can ask for their data removal, but doing so is quite cumbersome on a public blockchain - which is probably stored in a ledger over thousands of machines.

-If blockchain experts and enthusiasts’ these suggestions, taken seriously, most probably, we can expect a move away from public blockchains use for business.
+If blockchain experts and enthusiasts these suggestions, taken seriously, most probably, we can expect a move away from public blockchain use for business.
 We might expect more of a development driven towards closed, controlled, private blockchains in the coming days.
-‘Crypto-anarchy’ might also see a move away.
+'Crypto-anarchy' might also see a move away.

 Eventually, using private blockchains, companies can go about ensuring that they adhere to the GDPR compliance.
 So they can benefit from such disruptive technological inventions.